 They say that the early bird gets the worm.
-I don’t know who they are, but in my opinion, they should mind their own damn business.
-Did the birds start this rumor?
-If so, I hope they get the bird flu.
-It’s a stupid idiom, and I absolutely despise it.
+I don’t know who they are, but in my humble opinion, they should mind their own business.
+I mean, who started this stupid rumor?
+Was it the birds?
+If so, I hope they get bird flu.

-Simply put, I disagree with the core message.
-It implies that the people who wake up earlier (or get things done first) will reap the benefits.
-Bullshit.
-It’s not always advantageous to be the first one up in the morning.
-Just look at the worm.
-If the worm had hit the snooze button, it wouldn’t be inside a bird’s tummy right now.
+I completely disagree with this idiom.
+It implies that people who wake up early, or accomplish things first, will reap all the benefits.
+That’s bullshit.
+It’s not advantageous to be the first one up in the morning.
+Just ask the worm.

-And frankly, the expression is unfair.
-It assumes that all birds have an equal opportunity to be up at the crack of dawn, when truthfully, some birds are doomed from the start.
-There are poverty-stricken birds that can’t afford an alarm clock.
+The expression is an unfair buzzkill.
+It assumes that all birds have an equal chance of being up at the crack of dawn, when, in actuality, some birds face additional hardships.
+For example, there are poverty-stricken birds that can’t afford alarm clocks.
 They are stuck on bird-feed stamps.
 They live in cardboard nests.

-And on the other end of the spectrum, you’ve got birds with an unfair advantage.
+And on the other end of the spectrum, you’ve got birds with the upper wing.
 Roosters are always up early.
 That’s kind of their thing.

-Excuse my ramblings.
 In all seriousness, not everyone is a morning person.
-Some of us thrive at night.
+Some people thrive at night.
 We shouldn’t have to follow any set schedule.
 We can accomplish greatness whenever we want.

-I don’t want to live in a world where you can only be successful if you wake at sunrise.
-I’m always late to everything.
-Life will never go my way.
-I’ll probably end up with the worst job ever.
-What would that even be?
-I can just picture myself working some super sketch third-shift job at a nuclear testing facility scrubbing poop off of radioactive toilets.
+I don’t want to live in a world where I can only be successful if I wake up at the buttcrack of dawn.
+I’m always late to everything, and life would never go my way.
+I’d probably end up with the shittiest job ever.
+I don’t even know what that would be.
+It’d probably be some super sketch third-shift job at a nuclear testing facility scrubbing poop off of radioactive toilets.
+So yes, shitty indeed.

-And worst of all, I wouldn’t make a name for myself.
+And worst of all, I’d be a loser.
+I wouldn’t make a name for myself.
 No one would know my name.
 They’d call me Hell.
 They’d call me Stacey.
 That’s not my name.
-That’s not my name!
+That’s not my name.

 All of this because of a stupid expression about a stupid bird.
-It’s not worth it.
-The early bird can keep that stupid worm.
-I don’t want a nasty ass invertebrate.
-I’m not a fisherman.
+Sigh.
+I guess I’ll get over it.
+It’s not worth the trouble.
+The early bird can keep his damn worm.
+I don’t want to eat a nasty ass invertebrate anyway.
 Call me crazy, but I believe that sleeping-in and having a mediocre existence sounds much better than chomping down on a squirmy, nasty bug.

 Unless the worm is gummy.